-Certain University facilities, including the Bruce T. Halle Library, John W. Porter College of Education, Boone Hall, Everett L. Marshall College of Health and Human Services Building, the William H. Smart Physical Plant, the Student Center, the Pray-Harrold Building and Strong Hall have been financed in whole or in part by State Building Authority ("SBA") bond issues which are secured by a pledge of rentals to be received from the State of Michigan pursuant to lease agreements between the SBA, the State of Michigan, and the University.
+Certain University facilities, including the John W. Porter College of Education, Everett L. Marshall College of Health and Human Services Building, the Pray-Harrold Building and Strong Hall have been financed in whole or in part by State Building Authority ("SBA") bond issues which are secured by a pledge of rentals to be received from the State of Michigan pursuant to lease agreements between the SBA, the State of Michigan, and the University.
 During the lease terms, the SBA will hold title to the respective buildings, the State of Michigan will make all lease payments to the SBA, and the University will pay all operating and maintenance costs.
 At the expiration of the individual leases, the SBA has agreed to sell each building to the University for one dollar.